With Thor Foresight you can now apply Microsoft Updates to the Windows computers in your company’s environment.

 - Suppress Reboot – the update will apply without an immediate restart

-- Global Install – the update will apply to all policies for all endpoints
+- Global Install – the update will apply to all group policies for all endpoints

 - Custom policy global install – the update will apply globally to specific group policies.
 For this option, you can select in the bar the specific policy/policies the update to be applied